Flametaa/platform-engineer-case-study-assignment/README.md

       * We can look for an alternative base image that resolves the vulnerabilities if they pose a threat for our application.
 * I packaged the app in a kubernetes `Pod` (we can also go for a `Deployment` but `pod` seemed more appropriate in this case)
   * you can use `kubectl apply -f ./kubernetes/pod.yaml` (I did not test this)

+## Part 3

+I used CircleCI for implementing the CICD However I did not integrate this with Github.
+Note that we need to configure the env variables $DOCKERHUB_USERNAME and $DOCKERHUB_PASSWORD.
+We also need to update the image field in the pod specs.